 So, there are different variants of Vanguard bond funds, such as a short-term treasury fund or a long-term corporate high-yield fund.
 The Vanguard Group also has bond funds that track the broad bond market, and these are called index bond funds.

 Invest in Vanguard Bond Funds in 3 Steps

 Determine the Vanguard Bond Funds You Want to Buy

 Vanguard offers a wide variety of bond funds, so the first thing is to choose the one you want to buy.
 Factors to consider include the constituent bonds and the yield, as well as the average maturity of the constituent bonds and the creditworthiness of the entities that issued them.

 You can buy Vanguard bond funds directly from the firm or via an online broker.
 Take note of commissions and management fees.
 If you are buying directly from the firm, there will be no trading commissions, but if you are buying from a broker, your costs include both commissions and management fees.

-These are the best Vanguard bond funds to buy in 2021 owing to certain parameters, such as yield, average maturity, asset diversification, and expense ratio.
-The top10 Vanguard bond funds include:
+These are the best Vanguard bond funds to buy in 2021 based on certain parameters, such as yield, average maturity, asset diversification, and expense ratio:

 - Vanguard Total Bond Market Index Fund ETF Shares (BND)